Brian Nowicki charged in M-46 crash that killed two teens

 The collision caused the Cruze to spin into the eastbound lanes where it was hit by two other cars traveling eastbound.
 Both of the eastbound vehicles were being driven by a husband and wife returning home from a trip.

-The two 17-year-old occupants of the Cruze were pronounced dead at the scene, the driver of one of the eastbound cars was sent to a local hospital for treatment.
+The two 17-year-old occupants of the Cruze were pronounced dead at the scene.
+FOX 17 reported that court records identified them as Latrese McFerrin and Mark Pettengill.
+The driver of one of the eastbound cars was sent to a local hospital for treatment.

 Michigan is a no-fault state, which means that without having to determine whose fault an accident is, people injured in the crash may qualify for Personal Injury Protection benefits.

 These benefits can help cover economic losses from the crash such as allowable medical expenses, wage loss, replacement services or attendant care.
-If the at-fault driver was impaired by alcohol, injured victims may also have the right to pursue a separate claim for noneconomic damages such as pain and suffering.
-This is generally available when the injuries meet Michigan’s threshold of serious impairment of body function, permanent serious disfigurement, or death.
+If the at-fault driver was impaired by alcohol, injured victims and surviving families may also have the right to pursue separate civil claims for noneconomic damages such as pain and suffering, loss of companionship, and wrongful death damages.
+These civil claims are separate from the criminal case and do not require a conviction.

-In some alcohol-related crash cases, additional claims may be available against other responsible parties, such as establishments that unlawfully served alcohol to a visibly intoxicated person under Michigan's dram shop laws.
+In an alcohol-related fatal crash, investigators and attorneys may review toxicology evidence, crash reconstruction, insurance coverage, prior driving status, and where the driver obtained alcohol before the collision.
+In some cases, additional claims may be available against other responsible parties, such as establishments that unlawfully served alcohol to a visibly intoxicated person under Michigan's dram shop laws.

 Get help from Michigan Legal Center